kksriram/kubernetes-community/contributors/design-proposals/vault-based-kms-provider.md

 This proposal assumes familiarity with Vault and the transit back-end.

 ## High level design
-As with existing providers, the Vault based provider will implement the interface ``KMSService``.
-Based on value of *kind* in the KMS provider configuration, the ``KMSTransformer`` module will use an instance of the Vault provider for decryption and encryption of DEK before storing and after reading from the storage.
+As with existing providers, the Vault based provider will implement the interface ``envelope.Service``.
+Based on value of *name* in the KMS provider configuration, the ``EnvelopeTransformer`` module will use an instance of the Vault provider for decryption and encryption of DEK before storing and after reading from the storage.

 The KEK will be stored and managed in Vault backend.
 The Vault based provider configured in KMS Transformer configuration will make REST requests to encrypt and decrypt DEKs over a secure channel, if TLS is enabled.
 KMS Transformer will store the DEKs in etcd in encrypted form along with encrypted secrets.
 As with existing providers, encrypted DEKs will be stored with metadata used to identify the provider and KEK to be used for decryption.